-From there, consider how you will create your products, package them for shipping, find where to purchase the raw materials, and how to establish good customer service and social media marketing, he added.
+From there, consider how you will create your products, package them for shipping, find where to purchase the raw materials, and establish good customer service and social media marketing, he added.

-You'll need to register for Etsy before opening a shop.
-It's free to sign up, but Etsy does charge for listing fees (20 cents), transaction fees (3.5 percent) and payment processing (3 percent plus 25 cents).
+You’ll need to register for Etsy before opening a shop.
+It’s free to sign up, but Etsy does charge listing fees ($0.20), transaction fees that also apply to the cost of shipping (6.5 percent) and payment processing fees (3 percent plus $0.25).